liabri/zmerald/README.md

 An opinionated configuration language ridden with flaws.

 ## motivation
 As I started to work on some of my other projects such as [benten](https://github.com/liabri/benten) and [tema](https://github.com/liabri/tema) I used yaml for configuration and such, but it did not provide the flexibility I was looking for.
 I would like to eventually work on my own wayland compositor too and thought a good configuration language is essential.
 This all led to the birth of zmerald, a configuration language which allows various constructions to keep the config readable and easily maintainable.
-Everything may be found in the grammar.md.
+Details in the grammar.md.

 ## why the name `zmerald` ?
 Thought emerald sounded cool, but it sounds even cooler in Maltese.